Illegal French New Year’s Eve party that drew 2,500 ends after 36 hours and a failed attempt to shut it down

 Police officers had begun cordoning the site shortly after the party began, in an effort to prevent more people from joining it and to fine those who left.

-Despite concerns that officers moving in may cause a mass panic, pressure to end the event — which was originally set to continue until Tuesday — mounted Friday, and France’s Interior Minister called a meeting.
+Despite concerns that officers moving in may cause a mass panic, pressure to end the event — which was originally set to continue until Tuesday — mounted Friday, and France’s interior minister called a meeting.
 France’s BFM television channel reported that one scenario involved the deployment of the French military to the party site.

 But by Saturday morning, the partygoers had begun to disperse, with some reportedly managing to leave the site without being intercepted by officers stationed around the area.